-If we take into account this basic, but quintessential concept, we look at the photo in the example above under a different light.
+If we take into account this basic, but quintessential concept, we look at the photo in the example above in a different light.
 Naturally, all of this is for me an epistemological curiosity, not an evaluation in terms of quality.
 I’m not here to judge whether that image is a nice photograph or not.
 I find it extremely useless to evaluate a piece of work from an appreciation standpoint.
 This type of approach is cold, it prevents the discussion to move forward.
 What I find intriguing is if I consider that image a photograph at all, and at this point, the answer should be rather obvious.

 The illusion of truth

 Photographs don’t tell the truth.
-In the best case scenario (when all the possible alterations discussed above don’t take place), a photograph represent a portion of the space, converted to a flat surface, framed uniquely by the photographer, capturing a frozen moment in time and lastly, distorting to some extent the perception of the physical space in relation to what lens is used.
+In the best case scenario (when all the possible alterations discussed above don’t take place), a photograph represents a portion of the space, converted to a flat surface, framed uniquely by the photographer, capturing a frozen moment in time and lastly, distorting to some extent the perception of the physical space in relation to what lens is used.

-Most likely the same photograph of the same subject matter taken by different photographers will be different from each other, or actually will look oddly similar if preconception and cliché take place:
+Most likely the same photograph of the same subject matter taken by different photographers will be different from each other, or actually will look oddly similar if preconceptions and cliché take place: